CDRH/genoa_mukurtu/docs/troubleshooting.md

 A couple initial things to try when troubleshooting Mukurtu are restarting Apache and running `drush cc all`.
-Beyond that, one must look for hints in Apache logs and in output from the dblog module with `drush watchdog:show`.
+Beyond that, one must look for hints in Apache logs and in output from the dblog module (after temporarily enabled) with `drush watchdog:show`.

 ## Search API Facet Errors

+### Verified Quick Fix

+After the production site had a content update push, this problem returned.
+The following steps fixed the problem:
+- Visit the `/admin/modules` page
+  - Search for "dblog"
+  - Enable the dblog module
+  - Click "Save configuration"
+- Visit the `/admin/config/search/search_api/index/default_node_index/facets` page
+  - There should be no error and now item pages should work
+- Return to the `/admin/modules` page
+  - Search for "dblog"
+  - Disable the dblog module
+  - Click "Save configuration"

+### Search API Facet Error History

 Soon after we had disabled the dblog module, we saw errors on any page interacting with items from the database.
 After re-enabling the dblog module,